-If you want to do a vocational training (Ausbildung), you do not necessarily need a highschool diploma but it is highly recommended to have at least completed a lower secondary education (usually having attended school for 8-11 years).
-Please note however, that some vocational training programs require a high school diploma, especially in the fields of business and finance.
+If you want to do vocational training (Ausbildung), you do not necessarily need a highschool diploma but it is highly recommended to have at least completed a lower secondary education (usually having attended school for 8-11 years).
+Please note, however, that some vocational training programs require a high school diploma, especially in the fields of business and finance.

 If you want to go to a university (Universität) or a university of applied sciences (Fachhochschule), you need to prove that you hold a high school diploma (Abitur or Hochschulreife).

 Like many other countries, Germany has a Bachelor/Master system for most university study programs.
 There are many study programs available, and choosing one is the first step.

 A Bachelor's degree is the first stage of university studies.
 A Bachelor usually lasts 3 years or 6 semesters.
 To be able to apply, you have to fulfill certain requirements.